isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 2. When and how should I pay for my COVID-19 Polymerase Chain Reaction test (“PCR test”) and Stay-Home Notice Dedicated Facility (SDF)?

-All arriving travellers are required to pay for their PCR test (click [here](/health/covid19-tests/pcrtest) to check for the cost) and [SDF](/health/shn/sdf).
+All arriving travellers are required to pay for their Covid-19 test and [SDF](/health/shn/sdf).
 Travellers who are sponsored may work out the payment arrangement with their application sponsors.

 When and how payment is collected, will depend on the travellers’ scheme of travel: